moliver28/research-handbook/content/handbook/engineering/development/sec/_index.md

       - There are some issues that apply to multiple projects.
 If each project has their own issue tracker, we'd need to figure out which issue tracker should "own" an issue that applies to multiple projects.

-   Having said that, there are currently some limitiations related to using a single, centralized issue tracker, for example [resolving threads in new issues doesn't work](https://gitlab.com/gitlab-org/gitlab/-/issues/220535).
+   Having said that, there are currently some limitations related to using a single, centralized issue tracker, for example [resolving threads in new issues doesn't work](https://gitlab.com/gitlab-org/gitlab/-/issues/220535).

    Until this issue has been resolved, we may choose to leave the Issue tracker enabled in the new project.